 Did you know the Ichabod experience can begin in childhood?

 Be an Ichabod on the court or the field.
 A variety of camps are offered for students in elementary, middle and high school.
-Camps are available for baseball, basketball, football, soccer, tennis and volleyball players.
-Some offerings are for your whole team.
+Camps are available for both individuals and an entire team.
 The cost and schedule vary for each camp.
 Both day and sleep-away options are available.
 For specific details, visit the Washburn Athletics website.

 Washburn Institute of Technology offers a summer experience for students entering grades 7 through 10.
 What better place to explore careers in construction, health care, human services, technology and transportation than at Washburn Tech?
 In the same environment as the students in our certificate and degree programs, your child will receive hands-on instruction in a variety of areas and will understand how classes at Washburn Tech taken in high school can help them graduate a step ahead of their peers.
 Cost is $75 per week and includes meals.

-Washburn University's Department of Music offers two different summer opportunities.
+Washburn University's Department of Music offers summer opportunities for students to practice and perform.

 All percussionists entering 7th grade through university are welcome to participate in this five-day sleep away camp.
 Participants live on campus and can request a roommate they know.
 Ensembles, classes and specialized clinics and concerts are all part of the experience.
 Parents are invited on the final day of camp to join the students for a picnic dinner and concert featuring the various ensembles from the week.
-Learn more about the percussion faculty and experts involved and register your child online.
+Click here to learn more about the camp and register your child online.

 Pre-law camp is designed for high school students and incoming college freshman (attending any institution) who intend to study law.
 With sessions from pre-law and School of Law faculty as well as practicing attorneys, mock-trial coaches and others, participants leave with a strong understanding of what awaits them in legal study.
 All participants will be involved in a actual mock trial, learn basic rules of evidence and improve their own public speaking, analytical reasoning and confidence.
 The cost of the camp is $200 if registered in May and covers room and board as well as all camp materials, an area tour, camp T-shirt and commemorative photo.